franccoina/franccoina/README.md

 🔎 &nbsp;Flowing from Backend to Frontend!
 I just love exploring new techs and creative fields.

-🌱 &nbsp;In my free time, I pursue Crossmedia Design and Visual Arts projects as some of my 'hidden' passions.
+🌱 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.

 🧠 &nbsp;I'm on track for learning more about UX / UI Design.
 Also into calisthenics.